You are hereHome / Development / Optimization, Templates And The Rest

 Now Christopher Baus raises the question up to a level I'm familiar with.
 He starts with shortly discussing C++ function inlining and optimization and after that quickly jumps to talk about template meta programming and its impact on performance.
 Christopher's says that

-It is extremely difficult to optimize for modern processors and results can very even with in a product line; therefore most application developers should not spend their time trying to optimize the speed of a single operation such as a function call.
+It is extremely difficult to optimize for modern processors and results can vary even with in a product line; therefore most application developers should not spend their time trying to optimize the speed of a single operation such as a function call.

 I agree with him, that it’s useless to do low level optimizations and spend your time thinking about inlining or not.
 However, I'd like to give another argument.
 Even if you can be sure that some optimization really speeds up things, it is still a waste of time in nearly all cases.
 Why?
 Because the amount of time your function is faster is way to small to be notable.
 Think of some inlined accessor and let's say you safe 10 CPU instructions (I'm too lazy to look up the actual value).
 On a 1.5 MHz processor, 1.5 Millions instructions are executed a second.
 Let's assume that one instruction takes one CPU cycle (indeed, AMD processors are able to execute even several instructions in one CPU cycle), these 10 instructions safe you 0.0666 milliseconds.
 You therefore need to call this accessor 15,000 times to make your application just one second faster.
 And you better do this in a loop.